+The setup to run post install scripts for statelite is the same as for an type of install image in xCAT.
 The first kind of postscript is executed at genimage time, it is executed again the image itself on the MN .
 It was setup in The postinstall file section before the image was generated.